nickbabcock/deathmark-web/postmortem_content.md

 if the player encroached.
 Since Mark worked in near isolation on his level, when trying to combine his level into the rest of the world, numerous problems arose that prevented us from successfully incorporating it.
-Thus, the fruit of Mark's labor can't be seen in the main game and can only be seen in `Assets/Plugins/FPS Constructor V1/Scenes/Mark's Puzzle.unity`
+Thus, the fruit of Mark's labor can't be seen in the main game and can only be seen in the repository.

 If it hadn't of been prescribed and required for us, our group wouldn't have utilized the burndown chart.
 It is, in our opinion, that a burndown chart